-Adjust sprinkler heads to be at right angles to the soil surface.
+Adjust sprinkler heads to be perpendicular to the soil surface.
 Tilted heads warp the spray pattern throwing more water to one side and less to the opposite one.
 Tilted heads cause dry spots in the landscape and are very common due to strikes from mowers and foot traffic.

 Water that constantly seeps from a sprinkler head indicates a leak in a control box valve.
+Turn off water source and inspect.
 Replace leaky valves in the valve box.